gocd/developer.go.cd/17.11.0/6/go_plugins_basics.md

 ```

 The metadata file contains information about the plugin and its provider.
 The significant attribute in this xml is the **id** attribute - which is used to uniquely identify the plugin.
-The **id** attribute mentioned in the plugin.xml file (in the example, it is *testplugin.somePlugin*) should be unique across all Go plugins.
+The **id** attribute mentioned in the plugin.xml file (in the example, it is *testplugin.somePlugin*) should be unique across all GoCD plugins.
 Since the plugin.xml file itself is optional, if it is not present, the plugin jar file name will be used as its ID.

 The XML Schema for plugin descriptor: [plugin-descriptor.xsd](../resources/plugin-descriptor.xsd)